Quantum Simulation Architecture for Lattice Bosons in Arbitrary, Tunable External Gauge Fields: Introduction

-All of our flux qubits are operated in the regime where the Josephson energy $E_{\rm J}$ is large compared to the charging energy $E_{\rm C}$, so charge noise effects are exponentially suppressed.
+All of the flux qubits in my design are operated in the regime where the Josephson energy $E_{\rm J}$ is large compared to the charging energy $E_{\rm C}$, so charge noise effects are exponentially suppressed.
 The system is therefore almost completely insensitive to stray low-frequency electric fields.
 The many-body excitation gap, a key feature of anyon states, can be measured through the single-qubit response to applied oscillating voltages.
 The large nonlinearities of the flux qubit devices imply that the first excited states experience an effectively infinite on-site repulsion.
-We note also that our scheme is not intended to function as a circuit QED architecture (in contrast to the recent work of Koch \textit{et al} \cite{kochhouck,nunnenkampkoch} and others); the device parameters should be chosen so that the external voltages can be treated as purely classical sources, with no dynamical photons present in our system.
+I note also that our scheme is not intended to function as a dynamical circuit QED architecture or Jaynes-Cummings model (in contrast to the recent work of Koch \textit{et al} \cite{kochhouck,nunnenkampkoch} and others); the device parameters should be chosen so that the external voltages can be treated as purely classical sources, with no dynamical photons present in our system.
+Further, though I will not discuss them in any detail here, my proposal could also be studied in trapped ions, perhaps using the methods of Korenbilt \textit{et al} \cite{korenbilt} to engineer the anisotropic spin interactions, or through the digital simulation method detailed in Lanyon \textit{et al} \cite{lanyon}.
+Finally, since originally submitting this article, I have become aware of a similar method in cold atoms \cite{hauke} for engineering artificial gauge fields through time-dependent drive fields that are out of phase from one lattice site to the next.

 The remainder of this paper is organized as follows.
-In section \ref{general}, we write down the basic coupled qubit Hamiltonian, and outline the conditions under which arbitrary external gauge fields can be simulated.
-In section \ref{qubits}, we describe three junction flux qubits, and how they can be coupled to obtain the arbitrary complex hopping phases derived in section \ref{general}.
-Having derived these phases, in section \ref{LLL} we show how the circuits of the two previous sections can be used as building blocks for exotic boson fractional quantum Hall states.
-Finally, in section \ref{ex}, we show how a simple arrangement of four flux qubits could experimentally demonstrate a nonzero effective gauge field, and offer concluding remarks.
+In section \ref{general}, I write down the basic coupled qubit Hamiltonian, and outline the conditions under which arbitrary external gauge fields can be simulated.
+In section \ref{qubits}, I describe three junction flux qubits, and how they can be coupled to obtain the arbitrary complex hopping phases derived in section \ref{general}.
+Following this, I provide a brief discussion of how these phases might be implemented in transmon qubits \cite{kochyu,schreierhouck,houckkoch,reeddicarlo} as well.
+I also describe a different regime of operation in the superconducting qubits, where different excited states are mixed by the drive field, which has some advantages over the formulation described in the main body of the text.
+Having derived the complex hopping phases, in section \ref{LLL} I show how the circuits of the two previous sections can be used as building blocks for exotic boson fractional quantum Hall states.
+Finally, in section \ref{ex}, I show how a simple arrangement of four qubits could experimentally demonstrate a nonzero effective gauge field, and offer concluding remarks.